-Job Satisfaction is a crucial metric in employee satisfaction.
-It determines the positive response of an employee towards employment.
-The higher this metric, the better it is for employers.
+Job Satisfaction of the employees can be defined as positive response of an individual towards his/her job.
+The higher this metric, the better it is for a company.
 It contributes to employee engagement, retention, and optimized productivity.

-Researchers categorize employee satisfaction in two forms.
+Researchers categorize satisfaction in two forms.
 These are affective satisfaction and cognitive satisfaction.

-Affective Satisfaction means the total of pleasurable emotions linked with the job and its effect on one’s life.
-Cognitive satisfaction means one’s satisfaction through rational means of the job like responsibilities, pay, designation, etc.
+Affective satisfaction means a total of pleasurable emotions from the job.
+It also takes into account its effect on one’s life.
+Cognitive satisfaction means one’s happiness through rational means of the job like responsibilities, pay, designation, etc.

-It is correlated with an employee’s expectations and outcomes in the office and the management.
-When the outcomes are in tune with the employee’s expectations, it increases job satisfaction and vice versa.
+- It is proportionate with one’s expectations and outcomes in the workplace and the management.
+When the results are in tune with the expectations, it enhances the satisfaction of the employees and vice versa.

-Job Satisfaction and Job attitudes are two different elements.
-Job satisfaction is with one’s feelings about his/her job.
-Job attitude is the feelings towards other individuals and the organization.
+- Job Satisfaction and Employee Satisfaction are two different elements.
+Feeling satisfied in his/her job is with one’s feelings.
+Employee Satisfaction is the feelings towards other individuals and the company.

 Factors Affecting Job Satisfaction Besides the Obvious

-Employee satisfaction has a significant relation with age.
-This means older employees have higher job satisfaction than newer employees.
+Satisfaction has a significant relation with age.
+It means older workers have higher job satisfaction than newer employees.

-It is because with longevity in employment comes many benefits.
-These are perks, acquaintance with work, career progression, better ranks, etc.
+It is because with longevity in career comes many benefits.
+These are employee perks, better work understanding, progression, ranks, etc.

-All these contribute to more satisfied employees in the workplace.
+All these translate to more satisfied employees in the workplace.

-Employee job satisfaction in leadership positions is often high.
-It’s because employees feel value when they are allowed to show their leadership skills.
+Job satisfaction in leadership positions is often high.
+It’s because employees feel more valued when they are in a power position and can show their leadership skills.

-A position of leadership helps them be more productive and prove their mettle at work.
-This builds high job satisfaction levels of your workforce.
+A position of leadership helps them be more productive at work.
+It builds high levels of workforce satisfaction.

-Challenges in an organization related to work give the employees a chance to grow.
-This has a positive impact on their career trajectory and job satisfaction.
-Furthermore, these challenges also mean trust from management which increases job satisfaction.
+Ethical challenges in an organization give the workers a chance to grow.
+It has a positive impact on their career trajectory and feel satisfied at the same time.
+Furthermore, these challenges also mean trust in management, which increases job satisfaction.

 Job roles wherein a higher degree of responsibility are involved often adds to higher job satisfaction.

-This is because employees expect to feel valued and appreciated for work done.
-When an employee gets an ample amount of responsibility, it shows the management’s trust in him/her.
+It is because people expect to feel valued and appreciated for work done.
+When an individual gets ample responsibility, it shows the management’s trust in him/her.

-A job satisfaction survey conducted for data scientists uncovered the following point.
-53% of the respondents said that the work allotted to them was not in a fair manner.
+Based on a survey conducted for data scientists, uncovered that 53% of the respondents were not satisfied and said that the work allotted to them was not in a fair manner.

-It is important to note here that the amount of responsibilities delegated is fair and manageable.
+It is important to note here that the amount of responsibilities delegated is fair.

 5. Creativity in the Workplace

-Routine work often bores an employee which often leads to job dissatisfaction.
+Routine work often bores a worker, which often leads to job dissatisfaction.
 Allowing a sense of creativity in the workplace makes things interesting.
-This helps the employees grow and puts a stop to a monotonous work cycle.
+It helps the workforce grow and puts a stop to a monotonous work cycle.

-This sense of creativity gives employees freedom wherein they can work better.
-It breaks the repetitive day to day cycle.
-This helps restore fulfillment and employee satisfaction included.
+This sense of creativity gives the workers freedom wherein they can express their work better.
+It breaks the repetitive day to day cycle, which helps restore fulfillment and satisfaction.

 6. Personal Interest

-If employees are truly passionate about their work, they will have higher job satisfaction.
-Here, you must put effort to match employees to their passionate field of work.
+So, if your employees are truly passionate about their work, they will have higher satisfaction.
+Here, you must put effort also into matching workers to their passionate field of work.

 Flexibility in work is desirable for all employees concerned.
-A flexible work environment and working hours give the employees the gift of time.
-It paints a better employer’s image in the minds of the employees.
-This boosts job satisfaction.
+A flexible work environment and working hours give the employees the gift of time, which boosts employee satisfaction.

 Moreover, everyone is productive in their own given time.
 As an organization, employers can receive more out of a flexible work environment.